 By the beginning of each biennium, the department works with the Grants Advisory Committee and the Land Conservation and Development Commission to outline grant program priorities within the general guidance provided by the legislature.
 The Grants Advisory Committee is comprised of representatives for cities and counties, special districts, Metro, and land use and development interests.
 This committee is a standing committee and provides recommendations to the department and commission on policy, priorities and functioning of the General Fund Grants Program.
+Most grant funds are awarded on a competitive basis.
+However, a limited amount of funding has normally been provided for smaller cities and counties on a non-competitive basis for general planning functions.
+Applications for grants in competitive categories are evaluated, ranked and awarded according to the priorities established by LCDC.

-In 2015-17, DLCD offered grants to local governments for a variety of activities, including economic opportunities analyses, housing needs analyses, buildable lands inventories, regulatory streamlining, and planning for natural hazard preparedness.
-These grants help cities and counties update their plans and ordinances, meet statutory obligations, and comply with the statewide planning goals.
+DLCD offers grants to local governments for a variety of activities, including economic opportunities analyses, housing needs analyses, buildable lands inventories, population forecasting, regulatory streamlining, and neighborhood planning.
+The grants help cities and counties update their plans and ordinances, meet statutory obligations, and comply with the statewide planning goals.